Aventon eBikes in Canada: The Verified Brand Profile (2026)

 - Among the stronger DTC warranties: 2-yr electrical, lifetime frame if registered

-- Named-brand LG/Samsung cells; no battery-fire warning on record
+- Named-brand LG/Samsung cells reported; no battery-fire warning on record

 Red Flags